MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxdataformat/ne-acxdataformat-acx_dataformat_type.md

 UID: NE:acxdataformat._ACX_DATAFORMAT_TYPE
 tech.root: audio
 title: ACX_DATAFORMAT_TYPE
-ms.date: 03/21/2022
+ms.date: 05/31/2022
 targetos: Windows
-description: The ACX_DATAFORMAT_TYPE enumeration is used to specify the type a data format used by an audio class extension (ACX) driver.
+description: The ACX_DATAFORMAT_TYPE enumeration is used to specify the type of a data format used by an audio class extension (ACX) driver.
 prerelease: true
 req.construct-type: enumeration
 req.ddi-compliance: